mrkaleArduinoLib/gbj_si70/README.md

 Library for the humidity and temperature sensors *SI70xx*, especially **SI7021** on board GY-21 communicating on two-wire (I2C) bus.
 - Sensor address is `0x40` hardcoded and cannot be changed by any library method.
 - The sensor provides the general access address `0x00` as well, but it is not utilized by the library.
+- The library provides measured temperature in degrees of Celsius and relative humidity in percentage.
+- For conversion among various temperature unit scales and for calculating dew point temperature use library **gbjAppHelpers**.

 #### Particle hardware configuration
 - Connect microcontroller's pin `D0` to sensor's pin **SDA** (Serial Data).